 Rattlesnakes are native to this area and are more active in warm weather.
 Be careful stepping over logs, and be cautious of putting hands or feet under logs or rocks.
 In the event that you are bitten, remain calm, call 911 and if necessary have someone hike out for help.
 Do not attempt to cut a bite or suck out venom.
 Seek professional medical assistance.

 Mountain lions and coyotes are occasionally sighted in the open space preserves.
-If you see a mountain lion, coyote or other animal behaving aggressively toward people or pets, contact a ranger or the District office at (650) 691-1200 as soon as possible.
-If it is after 5pm on a weekday or on weekends call (650) 903-6395.
+If you see a mountain lion, coyote or other animal behaving aggressively toward people or pets, alert a ranger or the Midpen office as soon as possible.
 The threat to public safety will be assessed and appropriate action will be taken.

 Do not release pets into the wild!
 Releasing pets can harm native species through predation, competition for food, and disease.
 If you see an invasive animal at a Midpen preserve, please report the sighting to a ranger.